Ridgebeck/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

 The final model is based on the Nvidia Dave-2 network and consists of 5 convolutional layers and 4 fully connected layers.
 I added a dropout layer after the convolutional layers to prevent overfitting and to make the model more robust.
-Here is a visualization of the architecture of the Nvidia network as well as the summary of the neural network in keras:
+Here is a visualization of the architecture of the Nvidia network:

 ![alt text][image1]

+...and here you can see my implementation in keras:

 ![alt text][image9]